neomjs/benchmarks/.github/EPIC-Performance-Showcases.md

 - [x] Task: Create a script to auto-generate a markdown report for a single framework.
 - [x] Task: Create a script (`generate-combined-report.mjs`) to generate a report comparing all frameworks.
 - [x] Task: Create a `README.md` with clear instructions for reproducibility.
+- [x] Task: Refactor the harness to use a clean, nested data directory structure.
+- [x] Task: Decouple test execution from report generation for a more flexible workflow.

 ---